Lorenzo Nuvoletta

 Lorenzo Nuvoletta (January 1, 1931 – April 7, 1994) was the head of the Nuvoletta clan, a Neapolitan Camorra organization that operated from the town of Marano di Napoli, situated on the northern outskirts of the city of Naples.
 Nuvoletta was considered one of the most powerful bosses in the entire Camorra from the 1970s to the early 1990s.

-The Nuvoletta clan
+Biography

 Lorenzo Nuvoletta and his brothers Ciro, Gaetano and Angelo were the heirs to a family of landowners.
 His grandfather and mother had accumulated large areas of land, with its fruit crops exported to other areas.
-In the 1960s, they joined the clan of Antonio Maisto who was smuggling contraband cigarettes.
+The Nuvolettas were probably involved in intimidating local peasants into selling them land in Marano during the late 1950s.

+In the early 1960s, Lorenzo and his brothers became members of the Camorra clan led by Antonio Maisto, then regarded as the dominant criminal organization in the area north of Naples, initially joining the clan as minor members.
 After their early exploits with the Maisto clan, they diversified and became significant landowners using state funds designed to set up small agricultural landholdings.
 They made their fortune swindling the Italian government and the European Economic Community (EEC) and intimidating insurance officials, as well as local farmers who took loans from finance companies managed by the Nuvolettas.

+Maria Orlando, the mother of Lorenzo Nuvoletta, was officially presented as a businesswoman in the fruit, vegetable, and poultry trade, even supplying public institutions and a military base in Caserta.
+In 1975, she and Antonietta Di Costanzo, Lorenzo’s aunt, became involved in the company Stella d’Oriente, officially active in the frozen fish trade but regarded by investigators as a vehicle for laundering illicit money.
+Despite suspicions surrounding Lorenzo Nuvoletta’s criminal connections, Maria Orlando’s businesses continued to maintain an appearance of legitimacy and secured contracts with public bodies.

+In April 1980, Nuvoletta came out of anonymity to the police when, during a search of the home of Francesco Di Carlo, boss of the Altofonte Mafia family of the Cosa Nostra, a photograph was found showing him alongside Antonino Gioè and other mafiosi.
+The Carabinieri captain Emanuele Basile showed the photo to judge Paolo Borsellino, who was unable to recognize Nuvoletta.

+According to the account later provided by the pentito Carmine Alfieri, meetings were also held at the Poggio Vallesana estate, involving political figures, including one that allegedly took place between 1980 and 1981 with Antonio Gava, who was arrested and tried for external complicity in mafia association, and ultimately acquitted.
+Representatives of all Camorra families were said to have been present.
+The central issue discussed would have been the concern over the possible electoral overtaking of the Christian Democracy by the Italian Communist Party.
+According to this version of events, the politician allegedly asked those present to provide support in order to prevent such an outcome.
+Subsequently, both Pasquale Galasso and Giovanni Brusca reportedly also spoke about the relationships between Lorenzo Nuvoletta and the former minister.